You got a new dog! Woo hoo! How very exciting. Dog socialization is probably pretty high on your to do list for this new pup.

 - Water (bath, hose)

-If you allow your dog to play freely with other dogs and let them meet every new person who crosses your path, then you are telling them that those things are more valuable than you are.
-They won’t see you as a leader.
+Allowing your dog to play freely with other dogs and let them meet every new person who crosses your path, then you are telling them that those things are more valuable than you are.

 Here’s a big secret they don’t tell us about dogs.